d3/d3-hierarchy/README.md

 Enoch | Awan
 Azura | Eve

-We can represent this as a comma-separated values (CSV) file:
+We can represent this as a CSV file:

 ```
 id,parentId